selfcommunity/developers-doc/docs/apireference/v2/privatemessage/upload_a_media_in_chunks.md

 :::info

  The client must split the file into chunks and send to the server in series.
-After all the chunks have been uploaded the client must call the [Chunk Upload Done](/docs/apireference/v2/privatemessage/chunk_upload_done) endpoint with the given `qqfilename` parameter to finalize the upload and retrieve the [File](/docs/apireference/v2/schemas/file).
+After all the chunks have been uploaded the client must call the [Chunk Upload Done](/docs/apireference/v2/privatemessage/chunk_upload_done) endpoint with the given `filename` parameter to finalize the upload and retrieve the [File](/docs/apireference/v2/schemas/file).

 :::